Qiskit/qiskit-addon-mthree/docs/error.rst

     raw_counts = backend.run(trans_qc, shots=8192).result().get_counts()

-In order to compute the standard deviation of out mitigated expectation values we need to request the information be computed:
+In order to compute the standard deviation of our mitigated expectation values we need to request the information be computed:

 .. jupyter-execute::

     quasis = mit.apply_correction(raw_counts, range(6), return_mitigation_overhead=True)

-The mitigation overhead is returned as an attribute of the returned quasi-probabilites
+The mitigation overhead is returned as an attribute of the returned quasi-probabilities

 .. jupyter-execute::